“What sort of philosophers are we, Source who know absolutely nothing of the origin and destiny of cats?”

 Tracing the Literary History of the Quote

-This quote did not stay hidden in Thoreau’s journals forever.
-It traveled through time.
-Various authors and editors recognized its brilliance.
-They helped preserve it for future generations.
+This quote did not remain hidden in Thoreau’s journals forever.
+It traveled through time as various authors and editors recognized its brilliance and helped preserve it for future generations.

 The Early Twentieth Century Discovery